bugzilla/bugzilla/docs/en/rst/customizing/writing-extensions.rst

 documentation on how to write an Extension.
 We also have some additional tips and tricks here.

-XXX These came from the wiki.
-Should they actually be integrated into the POD, or should some of the POD come here, or something else?
+.. todo:: These came from the wiki.
+Should they actually be integrated into the
+          POD, or should some of the POD come here, or something else?

 Checking Syntax
 ===============